 When the news broke last week, Nepal was building a road to Mt.
 Everest, trekkers and climbers were understandably concerned.
-After all, the pristine alpine setting that surrounds the trek to the world’s highest peak is breathtakingly beautiful, and a well-trafficked road would alter that setting dramatically.
+After all, the pristine alpine setting that surrounds the trek to the world’s highest peak is breathtakingly beautiful, and a well-trafficked road would alter that setting dramatically (Road to Everest).

 But as it turns out, this news isn’t nearly as bad as you might think.
 In fact, the road itself should have almost no environmental impact on the Khumbu Valley while at the same time potentially opening up new opportunities for the people living there.

 The Road to Lukla (Road to Everest)

 With a headline that read “Nepal building a highway to Everest,” it is easy to understand why the Nepali Times stirred up some controversy.
 If you took just a passing glance at the article, no one could blame you for thinking that a massive road was being built all the way to Base Camp.
 But if you dig a little deeper, the truth behind the controversial title soon makes its way out.

 The current plan is to build a road that will connect Lukla—the traditional starting point for the trek to Everest—with the rest of Nepal.
 In fact, as ExWeb points out, this project has been underway for the past six years but has had a few hiccups along the way.